-Polyurethane is the most common material used in these type seals particularly in hydraulic applications.
-To see a variety of u-cup profiles, go to SSP Profile Chart (link to standard profile page) and look at our “ S “ and “ K “ profiles.
+Polyurethane is the most common material used in these types of seals, particularly in hydraulic applications.
+To see a variety of u-cup profiles, go to SSP Profile Chart and look at our “ S “ and “ K “ profiles.

 Loaded U-cups were primarily designed for dynamic reciprocating applications.

 The O-rings loader makes this seal excellent for low-pressure rod and piston applications.